iOS guide

 iOS protects file access by design.
 Quick Search File uses the system Files picker, so you explicitly choose the folders the app can index.
 This can include folders you create in On My iPhone, iCloud Drive, and Files app locations that allow third-party folder access.

-The app creates a local filename index for the folders you authorize.
+The app creates a local filename index for the folders and connected locations you authorize.
 Refresh the index after major file changes so results stay current.

 Use one filename term, multiple terms, or an extension filter such as pdf, docx, or xlsx.
 Extension search is useful when you remember the file type but not the exact name.